 One day when my husband went into the forest to gather rubber, the sentry Ikelonda came, finding me in my hut where I stayed, and asked me to give myself to him.
 I rejected his proposition.
 Furious Ikelonda fired a gun shot at me, which gave me the wound whose trace you can still see.
 I fell on my back; Ikelonda thought I was dead, and to get hold of the brass bracelet that I wore at the base of my right leg, he cut off my right foot.

-The final report of the commission generally substantiated the charges that British missionaries and the C.R.A. had leveled at the Congo Free State.
+The final report of the commission generally substantiated the charges that British missionaries and the CRA had leveled at the Congo Free State.
 In the meantime, however, missionaries and humanitarians had been skeptical that the commission would report truthfully and fairly upon the many Congolese testimonies that missionaries, including the Harrises, had witnessed.
-In a preemptive measure, the Harrises and Guinness co-operated with Morel in publishing a booklet, Evidence Laid before the Congo Commission of Inquiry, in the summer of 1905, as the Harrises were returning to England.
-In this booklet one finds a rare usage of the word rape.
+In a preemptive measure, the Harrises and Guinness cooperated with Morel in publishing a booklet, Evidence Laid before the Congo Commission of Inquiry, in the summer of 1905, as the Harrises were returning to England.
+In this booklet one finds a rare usage of the word “rape.”
 John Harris declares, “Every witness tells of floggings, rape, mutilations, murders, and of imprisonments of men, women and children, and of illegal fines and irregular taxes, etc., etc.” Alice Harris asserts, “Whilst the men were in the forest trying to get rubber, their wives were outraged, ill-treated, and stolen from them by the sentries.”
 She specifically recalls Boali’s testimony:

 Then Boali, a woman of Ekorongo, appeared before the commissioners, and her maimed body itself was a protest against the iniquitous rubber system.
-Because she wanted to remain faithful to her husband, who was away collecting rubber, and would not submit to be outraged by a brute of a sentry called Ekolonda, she was shot in the abdomen, which made an awful wound….She fell down insensible, and the wretches were not yet satisfied, for they then hacked off her foot to get the anklet she was wearing.
+Because she wanted to remain faithful to her husband, who was away collecting rubber, and would not submit to be outraged by a brute of a sentry called Ekolonda, she was shot in the abdomen, which made an awful wound. . . .
+She fell down insensible, and the wretches were not yet satisfied, for they then hacked off her foot to get the anklet she was wearing.
 And yet she has survived it all, and to-day comes to bear her testimony.
 It is a pity that woman’s mutilated body cannot be seen at home as we have seen it, and her pitiful story reach the ears of all those who feel for their fellow-beings.

 Harris already had a photograph of Boali, probably taken in anticipation of publicizing the woman’s story in Britain.
-The photograph was first published later in the year, in Samuel Clemens’ satire, King Leopold’s Soliloquy [Fig. 3.5].
+The photograph was first published later in the year, in Samuel Clemens’s satire, King Leopold’s Soliloquy (Figure 3.5).

 Figure 3.5: Here

-The photograph is not referenced in Clemens’ text, nor does it have a sub-caption, apart from the attribution to “Mrs. Harris”.
-It appears to have been subsequently published in only one C.R.A. pamphlet, “The Indictment against the Congo Government,” and in an article published in the Penny Pictorial in August 1907 under the title, “Murderland!
+The photograph is not referenced in Clemens’s text, nor does it have a subcaption, apart from the attribution to “Mrs. Harris.”
+It appears to have been subsequently published in only one CRA pamphlet, “The Indictment against the Congo Government,” and in an article published in the Penny Pictorial in August 1907 under the title, “Murderland!
 New Series of Congo Articles by E. D. Morel.”
 This photograph was featured regularly, however, in lantern lectures of the Congo reform campaign that were attended by tens of thousands of men and women in Britain after 1906.